oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized holder binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (#verifier_verification).
+If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized Holder Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (#verifier_verification).

 ## Blinding Claim Names {#blinding-claim-names}